-- Church at the Margins is nurturing and building new Christian communities amongst economically marginalised people, and offering best practice - at least 60% of New Places for New People funding is committed to areas of financial hardship. - £250,000 per annum from the Mission in Britain Fund is allocated to the districts for the purpose of advocacy of the Methodist Church's commitment to those experiencing poverty and inequality of resources and/or assistance by way of grants for personnel or property schemes, primarily to Local Churches and Circuits, to assist them in supporting those experiencing poverty and inequality of resources. - Long-established Methodist presence in some communities experiencing poverty - Action for Children have a priority of offering children the best start in life which includes tackling poverty through family support and advocacy - Many Methodist Schools are situated in areas of deprivation with strong links to the communities they serve.
-The Methodist Church strategy for it schools, Transforming Lives (2021), is committed to establishing more schools in areas of need. - The Methodist Fund for Human Need made emergency payments to 4000 people facing hardship or destitution over the past five years. - JPIT has broad ecumenical connections and wider links with the anti-poverty sector including being seen as a coordinating voice for faith expressions around poverty and advocacy, particularly in building the moral case around ending poverty.
-Partnership with Church Action on Poverty, and work coordinating the Hirsch Cost of Living Report (2022) with Gordon Brown and 56 organisations has led to opportunities for leadership in building an anti-poverty movement ahead of the next general election (working between 2023-2025). - More than 12% of all Methodist Churches hosted a Warm Welcome Space in winter 2022/23, actively demonstrating their commitment to those impacted by the cost of living crisis. - Since 2015 All We Can has been recognised as a leader in the sector in putting voices of the global south at the heart of strategy development.
+Priority 1 Tackling inequality and poverty: seeking life in all its fullness What did Methodist communities say?
+In the Justice Conversations, economic inequality and poverty were mentioned by a significant number of respondents.
+The cost of living crisis was mentioned a lot, as was the scandal of hunger in the UK.
+Many talked about the importance of fair wages, a review of benefits and equal opportunities around employment and education.
+Groups talked about a just world being a place where people can flourish, thrive and be happy, and where everyone has enough.
+Groups also talked about the need to listen to people who experience poverty.
+"With rising living costs and the unavailability of housing, many people are struggling with the basics of food, water, shelter and heating".
+"A just world is where the voices of the poor, the dispossessed, the under-represented voices are heard and listened to."
+What connections do we have?
+Church at the Margins is nurturing and building new Christian communities amongst economically marginalised people, and offering best practice - at least 60 per cent of New Places for New People funding is committed to areas of financial hardship. £250,000 per annum from the Mission in Britain Fund is allocated to the districts for the purpose of advocacy of the Methodist Church's commitment to those experiencing poverty and inequality of resources and/or assistance by way of grants for personnel or property schemes, primarily to Local Churches and Circuits, to assist them in supporting those experiencing poverty and inequality of resources.

+Priority 1 Tackling inequality and poverty: seeking life in all its fullness Long-established Methodist presence in some communities experiencing poverty.
+Action for Children has a priority of offering children the best start in life which includes tackling poverty through family support and advocacy Many Methodist Schools are situated in areas of deprivation with strong links to the communities they serve.
+The Methodist Church strategy for its schools, Transforming Lives (2021), is committed to establishing more schools in areas of need.
+The Methodist Fund for Human Need made emergency payments to 4,000 people facing hardship or destitution over the past five years.
+JPIT has broad ecumenical connections and wider links with the anti-poverty sector including being seen as a coordinating voice for faith expressions around poverty and advocacy, particularly in building the moral case around ending poverty.
+Partnership with Church Action on Poverty, and work co-ordinating the Hirsch Cost of Living Report (2022) with Gordon Brown and 56 organisations has led to opportunities for leadership in building an anti-poverty movement ahead of the next general election (working between 2023-2025).
+More than 12 per cent of all Methodist Churches hosted a Warm Welcome Space in winter 2022/23, actively demonstrating their commitment to those impacted by the cost of living crisis.
+Since 2015, All We Can has been recognised as a leader in the sector in putting voices of the global south at the heart of strategy development.
 What do we bring?

-- A widely shared understanding that Methodists prioritise tackling poverty.
-The experience and commitment of local churches which are rooted in communities. - The Church at the Margins programme - The expertise and reputation of JPIT as an ecumenical campaign and advocacy group - Connections across grassroots community initiatives challenging poverty throughout the UK, as well as with national voices including political leaders, faith leaders and national charities.
+A widely shared understanding that Methodists prioritise tackling poverty.
+The experience and commitment of local churches which are rooted in communities.
+The Church at the Margins programme.
+The expertise and reputation of JPIT as an ecumenical campaign and advocacy group.
+Connections across grassroots community initiatives challenging poverty throughout the UK, as well as with national voices including political leaders, faith leaders and national charities.